-A drought in New England led to a drop in the number of ticks last year, but this year is expected to be a worrisome tick season.
+A drought in New England led to a drop in the number of ticks in 2020, but 2021 was a worrisome tick season.
 Maine has already experienced a dramatic increase in tick-related emergency visits compared to this time last year.

 Lyme Disease Is Spreading: